About the Preschool

 The Dublin City Schools Preschool strives to promote academic achievement by offering services to our early learners, while focusing on their diverse and individual needs.
 We collaborate with parents, community members, students, and staff to create a high-quality program, in which each child is a valued member of a learning community.

 There are 14 preschool classrooms.
 Each classroom has one classroom teacher and two paraprofessionals.
 Morning and afternoon sessions are offered.4 days per week classesMonday - Thursday,AM Session 8:45-11:15 for bus ridersAM Session 9:00-11:30 for non-bus riders5 days per week classesMonday - Friday,

 Transportation is only provided to those students who are attending a center-based preschool classroom through an Individualized Education Program (IEP).

 The Dublin City Schools Early Childhood program provides an excellent educational opportunity for typically developing children to serve as peer models.
 To apply, please complete and submit the online Peer Application (located under "Links" in the right-hand column of this page).

 - Must reside within Dublin City School District

-- Child should be 3.5 years old upon enrollment
+- Child should be 3.5 years old by July 1st

 - Child enjoys playing with other children: interacts well with others, manipulates toys, and engages in age-appropriate activities without assistance